martarho/martarho/README.md

 -->
 - 🤓 I'm a Full Stack Data (Engineer|Scientist|Human) and Technical Manager who likes to mix code and data to create meaningful services.
 - 🤙 My pronouns are she/her or they/them
-- 👀 Most of my cool code is private, sorry